George Hodgson (Royal Navy officer)

 George Henry Hodgson (25 January 1817–c.
 1848) was an English Royal Navy officer and polar explorer.
 He fought in the First Opium War (1839-1842) where he distinguished himself in combat.
 He later served under Captain Francis Crozier as Second Lieutenant aboard HMS Terror on the 1845 Franklin Expedition, which sought to chart unexplored areas of the Canadian Arctic, find the Northwest Passage, and carry out scientific observations.
 All personnel of the expedition, including Hodgson, perished in what is now Nunavut, Canada.
-Hodgson is the great-great-uncle of Queen Elizabeth II through her mother.

 Life and naval career

 Early life

-George Henry Hodgson was born 25 January 1817 in London, England, to Rector and future Dean of Carlisle Robert Hogdson and his wife Mary Tucker.
+George Henry Hodgson was born 25 January 1817 in London, England, to Rector and future Dean of Carlisle Robert Hodgson and his wife Mary Tucker.
 His older sister was Henrietta Mildred Hodgson, wife of Oswald Smith and great-great-grandmother of Queen Elizabeth II.
 Through his father, he was cousins to eminent naturalist Brian Houghton Hodgson.

 Hodgson joined the Royal Navy on 14 June 1832, in his fifteenth year.
 He first served off the coast of Lisbon as Midshipman aboard HMS Revenge under Captain Donald Hugh Mackay.
 In the Summer of 1834, he served in South America aboard North Star under Captain Octavius Vernon Harcourt.
 In 1836, he served on HMS Dido under Captain Lewis Davies, which was followed by Mediterranean service aboard HMS Pembroke under Captain Fairfax Moresby, lasting until February 1840.
 In October 1840, he was appointed to the gunnery ship HMS Excellent in Portsmouth under Captain Thomas Hastings.